s-matthew-english/jobanalysis-dashboard/README.md

-# JobSearch Dashboard
+# JobAnalysis Dashboard
+JobAnalysis is a dashboard that allows the user to analyse the skill trends demanded from an data scientist and to search for active job positions in the European Union.
+It also recommends the learning material for a specific skill.

-The JobSearch Dashboard, created for the EDSA Dashboard.
-It uses Node.js.
+It is created for the EDSA Dashboard.

 To run the server, the user must first install [Node.js](https://nodejs.org/en/).

-###### The sequence for running the server:
+##### The sequence for running the server:

 1. run `npm install -g bower`.
 It will install bower in the global envirnoment.
 2. run `bower install`.
 It will install all the missing components.